saruman9/android_fuzzing_pres/slides.typ

 #slideh[=== Frida][
   - I had a lot of problems because I didn't understand how Stalker works.
 Especially when analyzing complex objects (JIT is terrible)
-  - Be sure to read #link("https://frida.re/docs/stalker/")[the documentation] for Stalker (and Gum interface) before using it #pause
+  - Be sure to read the documentation #footnote[https://frida.re/docs/stalker/] for Stalker (and Gum interface) before using it #pause
-  - LibAFL + Frida = Multithreading doesn't work #pause
+  - LibAFL + Frida = Multithreading doesn't work
   - The sanitizer based on Frida doesn't work correctly on some arch/platforms ]